Apartments for rent in Houston: What will $1,400 get you?

 Here's a 603-square-foot one-bedroom, one-bathroom apartment at 2220 Pinegate Drive that's going for $1,304/month.

-In the unit, the listing promises a dishwasher.
-The building offers secured entry and a swimming pool.
-For those with furry friends in tow, this property is pet-friendly.
+In the unit, expect to see a dishwasher.
+Amenities offered in the building include secured entry and a swimming pool.
+Pet owners, take heed: The property is both dog-friendly and cat-friendly.

-Walk Score indicates that this location is somewhat walkable, has minimal bike infrastructure and has some transit options.
+Walk Score indicates that the surrounding area is somewhat walkable, is somewhat bikeable and has some transit options.

 1518 Main St. (Downtown)